 Arc Spray Equipment

+Arc spray (sometimes referred to as twin wire arc spray) is a process that uses an electric arc to melt wires.
 The molten metal is then atomised with compressed air to create a spray stream that applies the coating onto the surface being sprayed.
+The resulting coating offers exceptional corrosion resistance, thermal protection, and wear resistance.

 Anti-corrosion or engineering coatings can be applied by arc spray and changing between the two is quite simple.